camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/wls/chapters/01-bpm-platform/03-install-share-libs.html.md

 <div class="alert alert-info">
   <strong>Hint:</strong>
   <p>
-    You can optionally create a shared library out of the camunda BPM platform shared libraries.
+    You can optionally create a shared library out of the Camunda BPM platform shared libraries.
     Then associate it with the `camunda-oracle-weblogic-ear` during installation.
     You must then also associate the shared library with each deployed process application.
     Have a look at the <a href="https://docs.oracle.com/cd/E24329_01/web.1211/e24368/libraries.htm#WLPRG325">Oracle WebLogic documentation</a> on how to create the shared library.